Agoseris glauca, Pale Agoseris

 Common Name: Pale Agoseris

-Also Called: False Dandelion, Pale Mountain Dandelion and Prairie Dandelion.
+Also Called: False Dandelion, Pale Mountain Dandelion, Prairie Dandelion.

 Family: Asteraceae, Sunflower Family

-Growth Form: Forb/herb, subshrub; erect, basalbasal leaves, no stems; milky sap, considerable vegetative variations locally and across a wide range.
+Growth Form: Forb/herb; subshrub; erect; milky sap, considerable vegetative variations locally and across its wide geographic range.

-Leaves: Highly variable, dark green; basal leaves up to 12 inches, erect or with tips ascending; linear, lanceolate or oblanceolate, some varieties with lobed leaves; margins entire or toothed, hairless or with soft white hairs.
+Leaves: Highly variable, dark green; basal leaves only, up to 12 inches; leaves erect or with tips ascending; linear, lanceolate or oblanceolate, some varieties with lobed leaves; margins entire or dentate, glabrous or with soft white hairs.

-Flower Color: Yellow; ligulate florets only, usually single 1 inch flower heads on tips of long leafless stalks (scape); an attractive series of pointed bracts or phyllaries subtend the flower head, fruit is an achene with soft white bristles resembling the puff ball of a Dandelion.
+Flower Color: Yellow; ligulate florets; usually single 1 inch flower heads on tips of long leafless stalks (scape); an attractive series of pointed bracts or phyllaries; fruit is an achene with soft white bristles resembling the puff ball of a Dandelion.